aware91/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+Context API solves the use of prop drilling into children that do not need that prop

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Store control all the action in the app.
+Actions break your code down to two actions, complete the action or fail and do something else.
+Reducers are used to mutate your states so you do not change the original.
+Single source of truth mean you want to make your states controllable

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Component state is stored locally and have to be prop drilled, which could cause problems for big applications.
+Application state stores the state in a reducer or action and passes it to the section it need.
+You would use Component state in small apps and Application state in bigger applications.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-Thunk is a middleware creatore for asynchronous operations.
+Thunk lets you call a function instead of an action.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Context API is my favorite because you use it into your code that is already there.
+You are not creating more code to make your application more resuasible and it makes more sense to me.

 ## Project Set Up